-Traveling anywhere with toddlers and or babies can be the most fun and exhausting time.
+Traveling to Disney World with toddlers and or babies can be the most fun and exhausting time.
 Forgetting one single thing could be the difference between an amazing day and a complete meltdown.
-Being over-prepared at Disney World with toddlers is a must!
-Most items on this list can be purchased through Amazon before you go or can be delivered directly to your resort!

 That’s the true beauty of Amazon, you don’t have to try to pack a huge box of diapers in your luggage with you.
 Just have it delivered!
 Forget something on this list?
 Well, that’s okay too!
-Most items can be delivered within a couple of hours to 24 hours to your resort.
-I highly recommend checking delivery options one week before you go so you can make the proper arrangements.
-If you decide to have your items delivered directly to the resort, they will accept packages ahead of time.
-Make sure to write your name with -guest and the resort address.

 What If I Forget Something?